SuperMarioOfficial/KOSINT-Vagrant/README.md

 d-i passwd/user-password password vagrant d-i passwd/user-password-again password vagrant
 ```
 - Remember to provide the **sudo rights to your scripts**.
-Most of the examples echo <something>, that probably is not the right password, and if you are doing it for the first time it is easier to overlook that you are piping the wrong password.Although, a better way to do this is not to hardcode the password, but to echo the ssh_pass variable in this way:
+Most of the examples echo <something>, that probably is not the right password, and if you are doing it for the first time it is easier to overlook that you are piping the wrong password.Although, a better way to do this is not to hardcode the password, but to echo the ssh_pass variable, lastly do not forget to add the ssh_password to the list of variables otherwise it will fail.
 ```
 "execute_command": "echo '{{user `ssh_password`}}' | {{ .Vars }} sudo -E -S sh '{{ .Path }}'",
 ```